georgepar/sfc-work/boron/boron-testcase.md

 ## Various errors

-1. The `server_presetup_CI.bash` throws the following but it completes and the testcase can be run
+1. The `server_presetup_CI.bash` throws the following but it completes and the testcase can be run [FIXED]:
-   [FIXED (modify poc.tacker-up.sh + add ssh keys manually]:
    ```
 W: GPG error: http://mirror.fuel-infra.org mos9.0-holdback Release: The following signatures couldn't be verified because the public key is not available: NO_PUBKEY BCE5CC461FA22B08
 W: GPG error: http://mirror.fuel-infra.org mos9.0-security Release: The following signatures couldn't be verified because the public key is not available: NO_PUBKEY BCE5CC461FA22B08